 Nothing quite prepares you for your first visit to Old Delhi!
 Walk the busy streets and alleyways of Old Delhi and you’ll encounter a never-ending network of cars, rickshaws, cattle, monkeys, traders and shoppers, all adding to the charm.

 Visit Jama Masjid – the biggest mosque in India, constructed by over 5000 workers between 1650 and 1656.
 This amazing place of worship was originally called Masjid e Jahan Numa, meaning ‘mosque commanding view of the world’, and has a courtyard large enough for 25,000 people to pray in at once.

-The black marble platform and eternal flame of Rajghat marks the spot where Mahatma Gandhi was cremated on 30th January 1948.
+The black marble platform and the eternal flame of Rajghat mark the spot where Mahatma Gandhi was cremated on 30th January 1948.